 - the offside rule

-You'll also need to complete 11 hours of face-to-face training that includes classroom-based learning and practical activity on the pitch.
+You'll then need to complete 11 hours of face-to-face training that includes classroom-based learning and practical work on the pitch.

-You would usually start to referee at youth football level then progress as your experience grows.
-You can do further training with the FA to help you move on to referee at higher levels in both the men's and women's game.
+You would usually start to referee at youth football level then progress to higher levels as your experience grows.
+You can do further training with the FA to help you advance in both the men's and women's game.